bngayaban/Discord-Sound-Board/README.md

 ## TODO

 - update documentation
-- future stuff
-  - permissions for changing nickname
+- permissions for changing nickname and tags

 - lint code
-- batch convert audio to ogg
+- batch convert audio to ogg, will probably use ffmpeg-normalize
-- add tag system and method for playing random song based on tag

 ## DONE